Skip to content

 By Dr. Walter Zamarian Jr. · Updated: 02/18/2026

-Secondary Rhinoplasty in Londrina: specialized correction for unsatisfactory results
+Revision Rhinoplasty in Brazil: specialized correction for unsatisfactory results

 If you are reading this page, you have probably undergone a rhinoplasty that did not deliver the result you expected.
 Perhaps your nose ended up crooked, the tip dropped over time, irregularities appeared on the dorsum, or you simply cannot breathe properly.
 I want you to know one thing: you are not alone.
 International studies show that between five and fifteen percent of primary rhinoplasties require revision.
-And correcting a previously operated nose is precisely one of the areas in which I specialize the most.
+And correcting a previously operated nose -- known as secondary rhinoplasty or corrective rhinoplasty -- is precisely one of the areas in which I specialize the most.

-Secondary rhinoplasty — also called revision rhinoplasty — is the surgery aimed at correcting aesthetic or functional problems resulting from a previous rhinoplasty.
+Revision rhinoplasty is the surgery aimed at correcting aesthetic or functional problems resulting from a previous rhinoplasty.
 It is a considerably more complex procedure than primary rhinoplasty because the surgeon has to deal with scar tissue, distorted anatomy, and often a lack of cartilage.
 It requires a deep understanding of nasal anatomy, mastery of grafting techniques, and a lot of surgical experience.

-Over more than twenty years of practice and more than eight thousand surgeries performed, I have developed a structured approach to secondary rhinoplasty that allows me to reconstruct noses severely compromised by poorly executed previous surgeries.
-I receive patients from all over Paraná, São Paulo, Minas Gerais, and other states in Brazil who specifically seek me out for this correction.
+Over more than twenty years of practice and more than eight thousand surgeries performed, I have developed a structured approach to secondary rhinoplasty in Brazil that allows me to reconstruct noses severely compromised by poorly executed previous surgeries.
+I receive patients from all over Brazil and from abroad -- many through medical tourism for rhinoplasty in Brazil -- who specifically seek me out for this correction.
 It is a privilege and a responsibility that I take very seriously.

 Subscribe to my YouTube channel: